d0ener4ever/HappyCube/README.md

 - **Tells the time** by synchronizing with an online time server
 - **Answers important life questions** when you press its button, just like a wise oracle
-- **Displays emotions** with animated eyes that move and blink randomly

 ## **How It Works**